Atharva-Karhale/Music-Course-Website/README.md

-#  Music Course Selling Website with modern responsive and reactive UI (everything reacts to mouse mouse moves)
+#  Music Course Selling Website with modern responsive and reactive UI
+(everything reacts to mouse moves)

 #Use Tech-